GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 The system architecture for the MoodPilot project is designed to seamlessly integrate data collection, processing, and user interaction across its components.
 The following describes the main components of the system:

 **Database:**
 The system utilizes MongoDB as the primary database to store structured and unstructured data.
-This includes user data, ride logs, emotional feedback, and FER (Facial Emotion Recognition) model outputs.
+This includes user data, ride logs, emotional feedback, and FER (Facial Expression Recognition) model outputs.
 MongoDB’s flexibility and scalability ensure efficient handling of data streams and support for real-time updates.

 **Backend:**
 The backend is implemented using Flask, a lightweight and extensible Python web framework.
 It acts as the central hub, managing requests from the frontend and car controllers.
 Flask handles: